hamecoded/web-playground/README.md

 ```

-- you can operate against the return value using devtool by accessing `window.o`.
+- In addition, you can operate against the return value using devtool by accessing `window.o`.

 *(The project uses the not yet supported ES6 module loading via Babel experimental module.)*

+*(console.log is customized to print out to the browser, you can silent it by passing `false` to a 3rd argument.)

 ## Prerequisites
 - compass